I Am Graphic Novel!

 This conference seeks participants from all fields.
-Whether you are theoreticians, practitioners, skilled professionals, voluntary sector workers, or others we intend to explore this dynamic theme from all angles possible.
+We would love to from theoreticians, practitioners, skilled professionals, voluntary sector workers and others so that we can explore this dynamic theme from all angles possible.
 One of our goals is to encourage discussion and interaction in this very interdisciplinary field far beyond the conference itself.
 By creating this accessible space we hope to encourage a dialogue that will be able to further the understanding of the graphic novel in all its incarnations, forms, states, and implications and its importance to global understanding of ourselves and others.
 Through engaging with the multitude of themes, ideas, and ideologies featured in graphic novels we also hope to gain a deeper understanding of our selves and the societies in which we (could) live.

 Identity, Meanings and Otherness:

 ~Cultural appropriations, east to west and globalisation